tiptonspiderj/Passman/README.md

 If you just want to run the program from the executable jar in the "input" folder you can use the command:

-java -jar --module-path "YOUR PATH TO\javafxsdk17.0.0.1\lib" --add-modules=ALL-MODULE-PATH
+java -jar --module-path "YOUR PATH TO\javafxsdk17.0.0.1\lib" --add-modules=ALL-MODULE-PATH Passman.jar

 ## Help